jeri ellsworth interview

 I don’t know anything about Half-life 3 or Half-life VR (laughs).
 Gabe Newell told me time and time again he’s like “I wish they would just build half-life 3.
 I would make billions of dollars.
 Let’s do it”.
 Valve software is a very funny place because they don’t have a formal management, so it’s kind of all self-organizing… and if they don’t feel like as a group doing half-life 3, or half-life VR, it just won’t happen.
 It’s an interesting place to work.

 After Valve, I started an AR company called CastAR where we were doing augmented reality very similar to the technology we’ll be talking about today.
 But, you know, as Silicon Valley startups go… things don’t always end the way that you want.
-Here in Silicon
+Here in Silicon Valley there’s a lot of pressure to go big fast and get acquired by Facebook, or some big company… and our investors tried to do that, and it didn’t work out.
+However the technology was so good that our core team purchased a bunch of the IP and technology and that’s what we used as a foundation for TiltFive… and so it has some of the DNA from CastAR, but also a lot of new technology.

 So what is this is TiltFive AR headset?
 (3:52)

 Well, my background in consumer products is: I love making products that are about fun, I love making products that bring people together to play, and that’s what we’ve done with TiltFive.
-So, we’ve taken the really difficult problem of augmented reality, and there’s a lot of companies working on augmented reality headsets right now, but one of the challenges is: if you try to make a headset that does everything for everyone, it falls short in every dimension, it ends up being not great for everyone, and it’s expensive… like our nearest competitor (that) is about twenty
+So, we’ve taken the really difficult problem of augmented reality, and there’s a lot of companies working on augmented reality headsets right now, but one of the challenges is: if you try to make a headset that does everything for everyone, it falls short in every dimension, it ends up being not great for everyone, and it’s expensive… like our nearest competitor (that) is about twentyfive hundred dollars.

 At Tilt Five, we designed a really clever system that only works on tabletop experiences but it has features that are just leaps and bounds above what the big Magic Leap or HoloLens type AR systems are.
-Here’s a sneak
+Here’s a sneak peak of the glasses [she shows them in front of the camera]: they’re 85 grams, they’re super lightweight, they have folding arms, they have a 110 degrees field of view so they fill the entire table with graphics… a huge field of view and that’s because we’ve used this very clever optical system.

 Instead of trying to do expensive waveguides like HoloLens, we project out to this special game board and what that means is that we’ve solved two huge problems: the field of view,… well three (problems) actually… the second is: all these systems are fixed focus, almost all VR systems are fixed focus as well, so that means that when you get close to virtual objects, you have to force your eyes to focus at a different distance, and it can be stressful.
 The other thing that our system solves, as far as optics, is occlusion.
 All these other systems, if you put your hands in front of a virtual object, render graphics over-the-top and this messes up with the illusion.
 Our system does proper occlusion, so everything ends up in the correct place and your hands can move through the scene.